 “It’s always exciting when I get to see bears in the wild and I welcome the opportunity to share some insights about the importance of polar bear research and conservation and how it relates to climate change,” said Dr. Stephen Petersen.
 “We are grateful to Frontiers North Adventures for their support, and are excited to have a part in introducing guests to the inspiration for our Journey to Churchill exhibit.”

-The October 25th adventure includes round-trip airfare to Churchill from Winnipeg, a full-day Tundra Buggy® excursion, lunch and a light dinner, and Churchill transfers.
+This adventure includes round-trip airfare to Churchill from Winnipeg, a full-day Tundra Buggy® excursion, lunch and a light dinner, and Churchill transfers.
 The cost is $1,699 CDN per person, which includes a $150 donation to the Assiniboine Park Conservancy.
 Departures are available on Sunday October 25th or Wednesday Oct 28th.

 “We partner with the Assiniboine Park Conservancy on this adventure, strengthening the relationship between Churchill and the Assiniboine Park Zoo’s ‘Journey to Churchill’ experience.” said John Gunter, CEO of Frontiers North Adventures.
 “Guests enjoy the truly unique experience of viewing polar bears in the wild from the safety of a Tundra Buggy.
 Plus, their participation is resulting in a donation to Assiniboine Park Conservancy which helps more people learn about polar bear conservation through the work being done at the Leatherdale International Polar Bear Conservation Centre.”

 A key component of the Journey to Churchill exhibit, the Leatherdale International Polar Bear Conservation Centre is a hub for environmental and wildlife education, research and conservation.
 This state-of-the-art facility ensures that Manitoba remains a centre of global influence in polar bear conservation while providing a unique experience for Manitoban families and visitors alike.